hwservices/tronsr-template/COMMUNITY_PLAN.md

 around the clock technical support as well as establish and maintain business relations and make contributions to the TRON community.

+## 10% Lottery

+We are excited to announce a lottery to celebrate TRON’s Independence Day.
+10% of the rewards will be distributed to a randomly picked wallet every month for all users keeping their votes for a minimum of 30 days and a minimum of 500 TRX.
+Qualified wallets will be sorted in the ascending order and the winner picked according to random.org widget.
+Live video with a winner announced will be broadcast.

+## 20% Back to community
+In addition to the lottery, we will be giving back 20% of the rewards back to the voters

+Hello World reserves the right to adjust the reward distributions without prior given notice.